-This curriculum of Higher Specialist Training in Neurology was developed in 2023 by a working group led by Prof David Bradley and Dr Lisa Costelloe, National Specialty Directors, Dr Ann O'Shaughnessy, Head of Education, and by the Neurology Specialty Training Committee.
-The curriculum is approved by the Institute of Medicine.
+This Curriculum of Higher Specialist Training in Neurology was developed in 2023 by a working group led by Prof David Bradley and Dr Lisa Costelloe, National Specialty Directors, and the RCPI Education Department.
+The Curriculum undergoes annual revision by the National Specialty Directors and the RCPI Education Department.
+The Curriculum is approved by the Neurology Specialty Training Committee and the Institute of Medicine.

-Version Date Published Last Edited By Version Comments 1.0 01 July 2023 Mariangela Esposito New OBE Curriculum
+Version Date Published Last Edited By Version Comments 2.0 July 2024 Mariangela Esposito Addition of RCPI HST Taught Programme